'Just feels broken to me': Brain tumour survivor speaks out

 “My mum and dad give us a cow every year and we pay the butcher costs.

-Smith said her 11-and 9-year-old sons grew all the vegetables for the family’s table last season.
+Smith said her 11 and nine-year-old sons grew all the vegetables for the family’s table last season.

 “It’s cute watching them go from having a hobby to being proud of growing what we eat.”